Alpha Software Blog

 “Leave the analysis for later.
 You will be much more precise after you have all the facts available.”

-How often should Gemba Walks happen?
+How often should you conduct Gemba Walks?

 Companies should do Gemba Walks regularly, so current processes can be observed regularly and continually improved.
+Companies that rely on this management technique on their shop floors or factory floors reduce waste, increase production line up-time, improve safety records, and realize cost savings.

 The article stresses that you should always do a follow up after a Gemba Walk.
 “Even if you don’t find anything significant during your Gemba walk, you need to share with the team what you have learned or seen,” it recommends.
 “Otherwise, the team will only have the feeling of being watched.
 If you are going to take action after the walk, inform the team about the upcoming changes and why they are necessary.”